unioslo/harborapi/docs/index.md

 # Introduction

-`harborapi` is a Python wrapper for the Harbor REST API v2.0.
+`harborapi` is a Python client for the Harbor REST API v2.0.

 ## Features